-Portfolio Manager: Ron Sachs
+Portfolio Manager: Ron Sachs Total Assets in Fund:

 Investment Philosophy Janus Twenty

 The investment objective of this fund is long-term growth of capital from increases in the market value of the stocks it owns.
 The fund will concentrate its investments in a core position of between twenty to thirty common stocks.
 This non-diversified fund seeks to invest in companies that the portfolio manager believes have strong current financial positions and offer growth potential.